 Cloud adoption in Australia continues to grow rapidly, fuelled by the need for digital transformation, variable consumption models and lower costs.
 Those considering cloud have different options including public cloud (e.g. AWS, Azure and Google), community cloud (e.g. Vault Cloud) and running your own cloud in-house.

 Principle: Use as much of the cloud as possible

 Government Cloud.
-Built exclusively for government, and appointed contactors, our Government Cloud was in the first group to achieve the highest possible certification of PROTECTED.
-With successful IRAP assessments to SECRET in the past we also offer SECRET ready configurations on Government Cloud.
+Built exclusively for government, and appointed contractors, our Government Cloud was in the first group to achieve the highest possible certification of PROTECTED, having successfully passed an IRAP assessment to SECRET we also offer SECRET ready configurations on Government Cloud

 Critical Infrastructure Cloud.
-This cloud is a clone of our Government Cloud and is designed for both critical infrastructure providers and government.
-It currently holds a certification to UNCLASSIFIED DLM.
+Critical Infrastructure Cloud.
+This cloud is a clone of our Government Cloud and is designed for both critical infrastructure providers and government, it currently holds a certification to UNCLASSIFIED DLM